 The funeral of 16 year old Karen Grech took place in Malta on Monday (2 January).

-The funeral of 16 year old Karen Grech took place in Malta on Monday (2 January).
+Background: The funeral of 16 year old Karen Grech took place in Malta on Monday (2 January).
 She died the previous Wednesday when a letter bomb addressed to her father, a doctor exploded in her hands.
 Professor Edwin Grech had been working at a Government hospital on the island despite a five-month-old strike by doctors.
 Karen's nine-year-old brother Kevin was also injured in the blast, but is recovering following treatment in the United Kingdom.

 SYNOPSIS: The funeral cortege left the hospital of St Luke's in Valletta for a mass at the cathedral of Mdina, conducted by the Archbishop of Malta, Monseigneur Joseph Mercieca.
 From there they went to Addolorata cemetery where huge crowds gathered to pay tribute to Karen.